 About this Dashboard

-This interactive data visualization developed by the Native Lands Advocacy Project visualizes all hazardous liquid spills in the United States From 2012-2020.
-It also includes maps of major pipelines and boundaries of contemporary native lands.
-Spills are symbolized by black circles.
-The size of the circle is relative to the volume hazardous liquids unintentionally released during the incident.
-The data can be filtered by date, state, county and operator.
+This interactive data visualization developed by the Native Lands Advocacy Project visualizes all hazardous liquid spills in the United States from 2012-2020.
+It also includes maps of major pipelines and boundaries of contemporary Native lands.
+Spills are symbolized by black circles, and the size of the circle is relative to the volume hazardous liquids unintentionally released during the incident.
+The data can be filtered by date, state, county, and operator.
 Totals for number of spills, costs, amount paid by operator, and percent paid by operator updates automatically based on filter.